12 million

 Global Statistics and Facts

 Child marriage is a global problem that affects millions of girls every year.
-Below are some of the key statistics and facts about child marriage around the world.
+Below are some of the key statistics and facts about Child brides around the world.

 Number of girls marry before the age of 18 each year: